-There’s a simple habit that does more for your health than most supplements combined.
-It costs next to nothing.
+There's a simple habit that does more for health than most supplements combined.
+It costs almost nothing.
 It takes ten seconds.
 And it makes every dish better.
 A handful of fresh herbs on top.

 Parsley over soup.
 Basil on tomatoes.
 Chives on eggs.
-Purslane in salads.
+Purslane in salad.
 Rosemary with meat.
-It’s always been this way — and science is now explaining why our ancestors were right.
+It has always been this way — and science is now explaining why our ancestors were right.

 What's in fresh herbs — more than you think

 Herbs are not just flavor enhancers.
-They are highly concentrated nutrient powerhouses — a small bunch of parsley contains more vitamin C per gram than an orange, more iron than spinach, more vitamin K than most vegetables.
+They are highly concentrated nutrient packages — a small bunch of parsley contains more Vitamin C per gram than an orange, more iron than spinach, more Vitamin K than most vegetables.

 The secret lies in the secondary plant compounds (these are protective and active substances that the plant itself produces).
-Herbs form these substances in exceptionally high concentrations — because they are small and photosynthesize intensely, and because they must actively protect themselves against pests, UV radiation, and fungal diseases.
+Herbs form these substances in exceptionally high concentrations — because they are small and carry out intensive photosynthesis, and because they must actively protect themselves against pests, UV radiation, and fungal diseases.
 All these protective substances also benefit us when we eat them.

-The Federal Centre for Nutrition confirms: Herbs contain a diverse cornucopia of ingredients — especially essential oils (volatile aromatic compounds that have antibacterial and anti-inflammatory effects) and secondary plant compounds such as sulfides, glucosinolates (sulfur-containing compounds with detoxifying effects), monoterpenes (aromatic compounds from essential oils), healthy bitter substances, and tannins.
+The Federal Centre for Nutrition confirms: herbs contain a rich cornucopia of ingredients — above all essential oils (volatile aromatic compounds that have antibacterial and anti-inflammatory effects) and secondary plant compounds such as sulfides, glucosinolates (sulfur-containing compounds with detoxifying effects), monoterpenes (aromatic compounds from essential oils), healthy bitter substances and tannins.

-The most important culinary herbs — and what they can really do
+The most important kitchen herbs — and what they can really do

 Parsley — the underestimated nutrient marvel

-Parsley is the most widely used culinary herb in German-speaking countries — and also one of the most nutrient-rich.
-Just a small handful contains more vitamin C than an orange.
-It also contains iron, vitamin K — crucial for blood clotting and bone health — and beta-carotene (the precursor to vitamin A).
+Parsley is the most widely used culinary herb in German-speaking countries — and at the same time one of the most nutrient-rich.
+Even a small handful contains more Vitamin C than an orange.
+In addition, it contains iron, Vitamin K — crucial for blood clotting and bone health — and beta-carotene (the precursor to Vitamin A).

-The apigenin in parsley — a flavonoid (a secondary plant compound from the group of pigments) — has anti-inflammatory and antioxidant effects (protecting cells from aggressive oxygen molecules).
+The apigenin in parsley — a flavonoid (secondary plant compound from the group of coloring agents) — has anti-inflammatory and antioxidant effects (protects cells from aggressive oxygen molecules).
 And myristicin — an essential oil — stimulates the liver to produce glutathione, the body's most important detoxification molecule.

-Tip: Always use parsley fresh and raw or add it at the end of cooking — heat destroys vitamin C and the volatile essential oils.
+Tip: Always use parsley fresh and raw or add it at the end of cooking — heat destroys Vitamin C and volatile essential oils.

 Basil — more than just a tomato herb